Send us a message

 We will send you a letter acknowledging receipt of your complaint within three working days of us receiving the complaint, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to our Client Care Manager, who will review your file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Client Care Director, who will review your file and speak to the member of staff who acted for you.

 Within 21 working days of sending the acknowledgement letter, we will send you a detailed written reply to your complaint.